 Lifestyle and home remedies

 Making these healthy lifestyle choices may help ease some symptoms of perimenopause and promote good health as you age:

 - Ease vaginal discomfort.
-Use over-the-counter, water-based vaginal lubricants (Astroglide, K-Y jelly, others) or moisturizers (Replens, Vagisil, others).
+Use over-the-counter, water-based vaginal lubricants (Astroglide, K-Y Liquid, others) or moisturizers (Replens, Vagisil Prohydrate, others).
 Choose products that don't contain glycerin, which can cause burning or irritation in women who are sensitive to that chemical.
 Staying sexually active also helps by increasing blood flow to the vagina.